-Before you can integrate N870 IP PRO devices as DECT managers into your multicell + system, you first have to create a list of DECT managers on the administration page.
+Before you can integrate N870 IP PRO devices as DECT managers into your multicell system, you first have to create a list of DECT managers on the administration page.

-▶ Click on Add ... the DECT manager page is opened (→ page 30).
+▶ Click on Add ... the DECT manager page is opened (→ p.
+38).